Bill-Haku/homepage/content/authors/admin/_index.md

 I am a software engineer who loves coding and all new software technologies.
 My interests include OS Kernel, Artificial Intelligence, iOS & macOS App development, Android App Development and Web page technologies.

-As a member of the StarStudio, I am responsible for the development of the iOS and iPadOS Version of the UESTC's official BBS App, Qingshuihepan.
+As a member of StarStudio, I am responsible for the development of the iOS and iPadOS Version of the UESTC's official BBS App.

 As a member of Zhuai Yuwen, I posted some artcles on it and made the website for [ZhuaiYuwen](http://zhuaiyuwen.xyz).